NotMyMajor/MATLAB_samesize/README.md

 As mentioned above, the default response of the program is to make all arrays the size of the largest dimensions of the arrays given.
-For example, if you submit a 1x3 matrix and a 3x1 matrix, the result will be 3x3 matrices with 2 rows of NaN for the first matrix and two columns of NaN for the second, as this is the largest combination of rows and columns of the matrices given.
-Likewise, if you submit a 3x3 matrix and a 1x3 matrix, the result will be 3x3 matrices with no changes to the first matrix and two rows of NaN for the second.
+For example, if you submit a 1x3 array and a 3x1 array, the result will be 3x3 arrays with 2 rows of NaN for the first array and two columns of NaN for the second, as this is the largest combination of rows and columns of the arrays given.
+Likewise, if you submit a 3x3 array and a 1x3 array, the result will be 3x3 arrays with no changes to the first array and two rows of NaN for the second.

-This same behavior applies to the "small" option. (i.e. an input of a 2x3 matrix and a 3x2 matrix with "small" selected will output 2x2 matrices with the extra column of the first matrix and the extra row of the second removed.)
+This same behavior applies to the "small" option. (i.e. an input of a 2x3 array and a 3x2 array with "small" selected will output 2x2 arrays with the extra column of the first array and the extra row of the second removed.)

-For manually set dimensions, all matrices will have rows/columns added or subtracted as necessary to make them the correct size.
+For manually set dimensions, all arrays will have rows/columns added or subtracted as necessary to make them the correct size.

 ### Warning: